Auraria, Denver: Education

 The neighborhood of Auraria is dominated by the Auraria Campus, which is home to three institutions of higher learning: University of Colorado Denver (CU Denver), Metropolitan State University of Denver (MSU Denver), and Community College of Denver (CCD).
 Vestiges of the old neighborhood remain, however, in the Ninth Street Historic Park on the campus.
 The three institutions occupy the bulk of the Auraria Neighborhood, so there is very little permanent residence.
 The schools mainly serve commuter students, though housing has recently been developed at Campus Village Apartments (UCD), Auraria Student Lofts, and Regency Student Housing.

 Media

 There are two student newspapers that are published in Auraria.
 The University of Colorado Denver's newspaper is called the "CU Denver Sentry" and Metropolitan State University's newspaper is "Met Media".

 Transportation

 Auraria is serviced by the Regional Transportation District.
-It has two light rail stations within its boundaries: the Colfax at Auraria station and the Auraria West station.
+In addition to service from several bus lines, it has four light rail stations within its boundaries: Colfax at Auraria station, Auraria West station, Empower Field at Mile High station and Ball Arena–Elitch Gardens station.